 Primers for T7pol priming should have a minimum length of 15 nt (Hernandez et al., 2016), and their optimal size is 21 nt (C.C.
 Richardson, personal communication).
 To test whether degenerated primers could be used with T7pol to convert any phage ssDNA to dsDNA, degenerated primers of 20 nt were tested on ssDNA from PhiX174 and M13mp18.
-For the annealing step, samples containing 250 ng of M13mp18 and 250 ng of PhiX174 ssDNA in a final volume of 50 µL of water were incubated with varying concentrations of oligonucleotides for 5 minutes at 65°C. The samples were then allowed to cool down slowly by disposing them on floaters over a beaker containing 25 mL of 65°C water and placed at room temperature for 10 minutes (final temperature46°C).
-Replication was then initiated by adding 300 µM dNTPs, 1X T7pol buffer, 50 µg/mL BSA and 5 units of T7pol in each tube completed with water to a final volume of 100 µL, followed by incubation for 5 minutes at 37°C. Reactions were stopped by placing the samples at 75°C for 20 minutes.
+For the annealing step, samples containing 250 ng of M13mp18 and 250 ng of PhiX174 ssDNA in a final volume of 25 µL of water were incubated with varying concentrations of oligonucleotides for 5 minutes at 65°C (primer concentrations are indicated at this first annealing step, samples are then diluted 2-fold for the replication step).
+The samples were then allowed to cool down slowly by disposing them on floaters over a beaker containing 25 mL of 65°C water and placed at room temperature until final temperature was below 46°C (usually 10 minutes).
+Replication was then initiated by adding 300 µM dNTPs, 1X T7pol buffer, 50 µg/mL BSA and 5 units of T7pol in each tube completed with water to a final volume of 50 µL, followed by incubation for 5 minutes at 37°C. Reactions were stopped by placing the samples at 75°C for 20 minutes.
+Prior gel loading, samples were adjusted to 0.2% SDS, 10 mM EDTA and 0.5 mg/mL proteinase K, and incubated at 50°C for 30 minutes, to remove proteins that might prevent proper migration of the DNA molecules.
 Products (15 µL) were separated on a 0.7% agarose gel containing 40 µg/mL ethidium bromide.
-For the T7pol pretreatment of phage DNA mixes, the same conditions were applied, except that degenerated primers were used at a final concentration of 25 µM, together with 5 µL of DNA mix complemented with water to a final volume of 25 µL.
-The next replication step was performed in a final volume of 50 µL.
+For the T7pol pretreatment of phage DNA mixes, the same conditions were applied, except that degenerated primers were used at a final concentration of 10 µM, together with 5 µL of DNA mix complemented with water to a final volume of 25 µL.
+The next replication step was performed in a final volume of 50 µL with 5 units of T7pol.

 Effect of sonication and magnetic bead size selection on ss- and dsDNA

-PhiX174 ssDNA and dsDNA (purchased from NEB) were each diluted at 20 ng/µL into 100 µL volumes and treated for sonication using conditions applied for library preparation (see below).
+PhiX174 ssDNA and dsDNA were each diluted at 20 ng/µL into 100 µL volumes and treated for sonication using conditions applied for library preparation (see below).
 Half of each sample was then submitted to SPRIselect magnetic bead binding, using conditions removing dsDNA fragments below 200 bp, as applied for library preparation (see below), except that elution was done in the same 50 µL volume of Tris 10 mM pH 8.
 To visualize ssDNA fragment sizes, products were then separated on a 10 cm-long polyacrylamide denaturing gel (5% of acryl/bis 19:1, 8 M urea, 1 x TBE).
 For this, 10 µL of formamide stained with bromophenol blue was added to 10 µL of each sample, incubated at 90°C for 5 minutes, and then placed on ice.
 Samples (20 µL) were then loaded on a preheated gel (>1 hour migration, 450 volts) and separated for ~20 minutes at 300 volts until bromophenol blue reached the gel border.
-The gel was stained for 30 minutes with Syber Gold (Invitrogen, 1X final concentration), and bands were revealed by a Bio-Rad ChemiDocTM MP imaging system.
+The gel was stained for 30 minutes with Syber Gold (Invitrogen, reference S11494, 1X final concentration), and bands were revealed by a Bio-Rad ChemiDocTM MP imaging system.
 The size at the maximum signal intensity of each smear was estimated with Image Lab software (Bio-Rad Laboratories).
-A mix of six PCR fragments of the indicated sizes was denatured with formamide and run as a size ladder.
+Six PCR fragments 601, 440, 330, 279, 200 and 116 bp-long were denatured with formamide and run as a size ladder.

 Library preparations, synthetic phage mix sequencing and analysis